-Wildfire Matters Review Committee.
-Section 1 of the bill establishes the wildfire mitigation resources and best practices grant program (grant program) within the Colorado state forest service (forest service).
-To be eligible to receive a grant, a recipient must be an agency of local government, a county, municipality, special district, a tribal agency or program, or a nonprofit organization.
+The act establishes the wildfire mitigation resources and best practices grant program (grant program) within the Colorado state forest service (forest service).
+To be eligible to receive a grant, a recipient must be an agency of local government, a county, a municipality, a special district, a tribal agency or program, or a nonprofit organization.

-Commencing no later than the 2023-2024 state fiscal year, the bill requires the general assembly to annually appropriate money from the general fund to the healthy forests and vibrant communities fund to implement the grant program.Section 2
+Commencing no later than the 2023-24 state fiscal year, the act requires the general assembly to annually appropriate money from the general fund to the healthy forests and vibrant communities fund to implement the grant program.

-repeals extends the existing income tax deduction created to offset the landowner's costs incurred in performing wildfire mitigation measures, for the 2023 and subsequent income tax years, currently set to expire with the 2024 income tax year, through the 2025 income tax year .Section 3 creates a state income tax credit to reimburse a landowner for the costs incurred in performing wildfire mitigation measures on the landowner's property.
-Specifically, a landowner with a federal taxable income at or below $120,000 for the income tax year commencing on or after January 1, 2023, but prior to the 2026 income tax year , as adjusted for inflation and rounded to the nearest hundred dollar amount for each income tax year thereafter, is allowed a state income tax credit in an amount equal to 25% of up to $2,500 in costs for wildfire mitigation measures.
-The maximum total credit in a taxable year is $625.
+The act also creates a state income tax credit to reimburse a landowner for the costs incurred in performing wildfire mitigation measures on the landowner's property.
+Specifically, a landowner with a federal taxable income at or below $120,000, annually adjusted for inflation and rounded to the nearest hundred dollars, for any income tax year commencing on or after January 1, 2023, but prior to January 1, 2026, is allowed a state income tax credit in an amount equal to 25% of up to $2,500 in costs for wildfire mitigation measures.

 (Note: This summary applies to this bill as enacted.)